Joint 61st PAP Annual Convention and 8th ARUPS Congress

 Dr. Karen Katrina V. Trinidad

-Chair, Department of Psychology, College of Science, University of Santo Tomas
+Faculty Member, Department of Psychology, College of Science, University of Santo Tomas

 12. The Value of Qualitative Findings in the Practice of Psychology